DivyanshuGairwal/personal-portfolio/README.md

 - Learn deployment and GitHub workflows
 - Build real projects instead of just tutorials

-This portfolio evolves as I learn
+This portfolio evolves as I learn more.

 ## 👤 Author
 **Divyanshu Gairwal**